 Music and drama within the school are exceptional, with high quality productions taking place every term.
-There is a strong choral tradition and the school's Special Choir has recorded a CD of its Christmas repertoire.
+There is a strong choral tradition and the school's The Origin has been successful in numerous local and national competitions.
 Sporting activity also features highly in the work that we do, and the pupils enjoy both local and national recognition in areas as diverse as cricket, judo and life-saving.
-Other extra-curricular activities are wide-ranging and responsive to student need.
+Other extra-curricular activities are wideranging and responsive to student need.
 A very strong School Council has been an established part of Highsted for more than 50 years.